Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/groups/processes/totalFocusingMethod.md

 ### **gainMap** object

-The **gainMap** contain the information related to the gain applied to each the TFM image for TCG
+The **gainMap** contain the information related to the gain applied to the TFM image for the TCG.

 | Property              | Type  | Description                           |
 | :-------------------- | :---- | :------------------------------------ |